Palliative care in Australia

-Medicare will cover palliative care expenses – whether you receive care at home, in a residential aged care facility or hospice – but there can be out of pocket expenses for some specialist care.
+Medicare or private health insurance can help cover palliative care expenses – whether you receive care at home, in a residential aged care facility or hospice – but there can be out of pocket expenses for some specialist care.

 Is palliative care covered by Medicare?